ffraniel/portfolio0718/src/projects/eurovision2018/index.md

 ![Front page of Eurovision app](eurovisionFrontPage.jpg)

 I decided to make this the day before the Eurovision Finals.
 I spent a great deal of that time trying to find good sources of data about the songs.
 In order for this to be complete i would need to track down the details for every song; the artist, song title, lyrics and image of the act.
-I taught myself some rudimentary web scraping techniques, npm installed Cheerio and Require and got to work.
+I taught myself some rudimentary web scraping techniques, NPM installed Cheerio and Require and got to work.
 It was a fun project working out how to automate collecting all the data.

 ![Questions dialogue of Eurovision app](eurovisionQuestion.jpg)